AxisCommunications/media-stream-library-js/examples/node/README.md

 ```

 When stdout is connected to a terminal, the message
-type and sizefor all the messages coming out of the
+type and size for all the messages coming out of the
 MP4 component are logged instead.
 The main use is for
 development and testing.